 Non-pharmacological interventions are the mainstay of treatment for patients with depression.
-General practitioners can provide perspective and guidance to patients, help them develop coping strategies, encourage them to seek support from family and friends and direct them to community groups and online programmes.
+General practitioners can provide perspective and guidance to patients, help them develop coping strategies, encourage them to seek support from family and friends and direct them to community groups and online programmes, e.g. cognitive behavioural therapy or mindfulness programmes.